-If you are interested in applying to the MD by Special Regulations, please review the Application Guide.
-If you have further queries please contact the Administrative Secretary to the MD Committee at: email@example.com.
+If you are interested in applying to the MD by Special Regulations, please contact the Secretary to the MD Committee at: email@example.com.

 The fee for the MD by Special Regulations is a one-off payment of £1,866.
 Should your application be unsuccessful, all but £500 will be returned to you.
 Payment can made electronically – see the Application Guide (link above) for the bank details.

-There is a Guide for current students which can be found here.
+There is a Guide for current students through the MD office firstname.lastname@example.org

 PhD by Special Regulations

 In order to qualify for the PhD by Special Regulations you will need to demonstrate that: your published work comprises a significant contribution to scholarship; and you meet the eligibility criteria for the degree.